 Pursuing Compensation for the Effects of Defective Drugs

 Both over-the-counter and prescription drugs can pose a risk if you are not alerted of potential dangers by the manufacturer or prescribing doctor, the drug is used for a condition other than that indicated by the manufacturer, an incorrect amount is taken or prescribed, or if the drug is untested and has harmful side effects that the manufacturer didn't account for.
 Unfortunately, severe injury or death can result from defective drugs.
-If you or a family member has suffered as a result, the defective drug attorneys at our firm in Salt Lake City, UT, can provide you with sound legal counsel should you have questions about your rights or want to take action.
+If you or a family member has suffered as a result, the defective drug attorneys at our firm in Utah, can provide you with sound legal counsel should you have questions about your rights or want to take action.
 If you have suffered adverse side effects due to a defective or dangerous drug or a loved one has been killed, you have legal rights.
-Our personal injury group has a wealth of experience handling these types of claims and can see to it that your rights are protected.

 Effects of Defective and Dangerous Drugs